Health & Wellbeing

 As well as meeting your legal obligations, by fulfilling your duty of care towards your staff you’re also saving on the costs associated with prolonged absences, recruiting and training new staff, lost productivity, etc.

-If an employee is too ill to work, their GP may sign them off work to recover.
+If an employee is too ill to work due to stress, their GP may sign them off work to recover.
 This can be as a result of physical or mental illness including stress and depression.

-When this occurs, it entitles them to Statutory Sick Pay (SSP) or sick pay from an occupational scheme.
+When this occurs, it entitles the employee to Statutory Sick Pay (SSP) or sick pay from an occupational scheme.

 SSP is the statutory amount you must pay when an employee is too ill to work.
 They would need to meet certain criteria to qualify for this pay including being off work for four or more days in a row.

-Instead of SSP, some organisation choose to offer occupational sick pay.
+Instead of SSP, some organisations choose to offer occupational sick pay.
 While the amount depends on the employee’s contract of employment, it should never be less than the statutory payment.

 An employee’s eligibility for this payment will depend on the rules specified by the employer.